F1248/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 And voila!
 No more USB drive required.

-## Booting seamlessly without Boot Picker
+## Booting seamlessly without Boot Pickers

-To do this, run the OpenCore Legacy Patcher and head to Patcher Settings, then uncheck "Show OpenCore Bootpicker" on the Build tab:
+To do this, run the OpenCore Legacy Patcher and head to Patcher Settings, then uncheck "Show OpenCore Boot Picker" on the Build tab:

 ![](../images/OCLP-GUI-Settings-ShowPicker.png)